 While most companies’ festive drink plans went down the pan this Christmas, Growthdeck came up with an innovative way to host its annual festivities virtually.
 Alongside a festive drinks package delivered to every virtual attendee, they also planted a tree in their name to sequester future CO2 emissions.

 With most of the country still working from home, many Christmas cards will sit unread and unloved on the office door mat – but not all of them.
 Many of our partners planted trees in place of sending a physical Christmas card this year – spreading joy while helping the planet.

 Planting trees for deliveries

-And our final favourite – eCommerce fulfilment and storage experts Huboo have been planting trees for its eCommerce customers – helping offset the carbon involved in eCommerce deliveries.
+And our final favourite – eCommerce fulfilment and storage experts Huboo have been planting trees for its eCommerce customers – helping make a more positive impact on a global scale.

 Other tree planting projects and initiatives we’re supporting include planting trees to: